Second-language acquisition: Cognitive factors

 In the early days of second-language acquisition research on interlanguage was seen as the basic representation of second-language knowledge; however, more recent research has taken several different approaches in characterizing the mental representation of language knowledge.
 Some theories hypothesize that learner language is inherently variable, and there is the functionalist perspective that sees the acquisition of language as intimately tied to the function it provides.
-Some researchers make the distinction between implicit and explicit language knowledge, and some between declarative and procedural language knowledge.
+Some researchers make the distinction between implicit and explicit knowledge, and some between declarative and procedural language knowledge.
 There have also been approaches that argue for a dual-mode system in which some language knowledge is stored as rules and other language knowledge as items.

-The mental processes that underlie second-language acquisition can be broken down into micro-processes and macro-processes.
-Micro-processes include attention; working memory; integration and restructuring.
-Restructuring is the process by which learners change their interlanguage systems; and monitoring is the conscious attending of learners to their own language output.
-Macro-processes include the distinction between intentional learning and incidental learning; and also the distinction between explicit and implicit learning.
-Some of the notable cognitive theories of second-language acquisition include the nativization model, the multidimensional model and processability theory, emergentist models, the competition model, and skill-acquisition theories.

-Other cognitive approaches have looked at learners' speech production, particularly learners' speech planning and communication strategies.
-Speech planning can affect learners' spoken output, and research in this area has focused on how planning affects three aspects of speech: complexity, accuracy, and fluency.
-Of these three, planning effects on fluency have had the most research attention.
-Communication strategies are conscious strategies that learners employ to get around any instances of communication breakdown they may experience.
-Their effect on second-language acquisition is unclear, with some researchers claiming they help it, and others claiming the opposite.